The Ketogenic Diet

 This is a good diet for meat-eaters, who get to eat all the meat they want, but can be adapted to a vegetarian diet, as well.
 Many keto dieters claim the diet is easy to stick to because they can eat high-fat foods that other diets often restrict.

-It’s also good for people with more sedentary lifestyles, as the extremely low carbohydrates intake means that the body doesn’t have sugar to convert and store.
+It’s also good for people with more sedentary lifestyles, as the extremely low carbohydrate intake means that the body doesn’t have sugar to convert and store.
 Of course, losing weight should be a balance of smart food choices and exercise, and no diet is a substitute for working out.

 Cons Of The Keto Diet